-Application Information
+Applicant Information

-The Section of Preventive Medicine and Epidemiology is seeking candidates for its T32 Training Program in Cardiovascular Epidemiology awarded by the National Heart, Lung, and Blood Institute.
+The Section of Preventive Medicine and Epidemiology is seeking candidate(s) for its T32 Training Program in Cardiovascular Epidemiology awarded by the National Heart, Lung, and Blood Institute.
 Trainees will focus their 2-year training on the epidemiology of cardiovascular disease such as coronary heart disease, stroke, heart failure and other forms of vascular disease, following one of the training pathways: statistical genetics and genomics, computational biology and bioinformatics, or clinical epidemiology.

 The successful candidate will participate in training activities including pathway-specific coursework and workshops, as well as individual professional development plan workshops, one-on-one professional counseling and career planning, grant writing workshops, research seminars, journal internships, and working on research projects with a Boston University senior investigator on longitudinal epidemiological studies such as Framingham Heart Study, Long Life Family Study and other cohort studies.
 All trainees will be supervised by their assigned faculty mentor as well as by the program’s co-directors for progress evaluation.

-Next Training Program Start Date: July 1, 2023
+Earliest Training Program Start DateApril 1, 2024

-- Programming skills (SAS and/or R) preferred
+Programming skills such as SAS and/or R preferred

-Apply Here
+1. Apply Here

 Vanessa Xanthakis, PhD FAHA